New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Literature review

 Recent studies have explored event-based formulations for E-ADARP and incorporated fragment ideas within B\&P frameworks.
 The best-performing approaches are the event-based method of \citet{Stallhofer2025} and the B\&P algorithm of \citet{Su2024}, with the former showing greater advantage.
-However, fragment-based methods have not yet been fully exploited for this problem in a direct way.
-Given that fragment-based approaches outperform event-based ones in the DARP, this gap motivates us to explore their more effective use in the (D-)E-ADARP.
+However, it remains unclear how discretization changes the relative strength of event-based versus fragment-based formulations in E-ADARP .
+Given that fragment-based approaches outperform event-based ones in DARP on their benchmark instances, this gap motivates us to explore their direct application to (D-)E-ADARP.
+Table~\ref{tab:methodstreams} summarizes the fragment- and event-based approaches across related DARP settings.